pfsense/docs/source/vpn/android-vpn-compatibility.rst

    to the device and use a mail client that can save attachments, grab it from a file share on the network, etc.)
 -  Open the OpenVPN App
--  Click “All your precious VPNs”
+-  Click "All your precious VPNs"
 -  Click Import (File folder icon in top right)
 -  Find the ovpn file saved above, click it
 -  Click Select